cbrews/slidingtabs/README.md

 * `<nav>` must contain each tab name.
 The navigation elements themselves are not restricted to a particular element type ( (I used `<h1>` elements, but you could use `<li>`, `<p>`, `<h3>`, etc), but each element must have a `data-tab` attribute referencing the ids of the elements in the content section.
 * `<div>` must contain each slidenav content page.
 Like the navigation, the elements themselves are not restricted to any particular type (I used `<article>`, but you could use `<p>`, `<div>`, `<ul>`, etc), but they should be `display: block` and contain an id that references the navigation data-tab attributes.

-### Additional configurations
+### Optional configurations

-The additional configurations are available in the slide tabs configuration:
+The additional optional configurations are available in the slide tabs configuration:

 ```javascript
 $('.slidetabs').slidetabs({